j-/scrum-notes/README.md

 ## Definition of "Done"

-* The Development Team is responsible for the creation of the Definition of "Done"
+* The [Development Team](#development-team) is responsible for the creation of the Definition of "Done"
     - If the Definition of "Done" for an increment is part of the conventions, standards or guidelines of the development organization, all [Scrum Teams](#scrum-team) must follow it as a minimum.
-    - If "done" for an increment is not a convention of the development organization, the Development Team of the [Scrum Teams](#scrum-team) must define a Definition of "Done" appropriate for the product.
+    - If "done" for an increment is not a convention of the development organization, the [Development Team](#development-team) of the [Scrum Teams](#scrum-team) must define a Definition of "Done" appropriate for the product.
-    - If there are multiple [Scrum Teams](#scrum-team) working on the system or product release, the development teams on all of the [Scrum Teams](#scrum-team) must mutually define the Definition of "Done."
+    - If there are multiple [Scrum Teams](#scrum-team) working on the system or product release, the [Development Teams](#development-team) on all of the [Scrum Teams](#scrum-team) must mutually define the Definition of "Done."

 * Helps the [Scrum Team](#scrum-team)
     - DoD is used to assess when work is complete on the product Increment
-    - Guides the Development Team in knowing how many Product Backlog items it can select during a [Sprint Planning](#sprint-planning)
+    - Guides the [Development Team](#development-team) in knowing how many Product Backlog items it can select during a [Sprint Planning](#sprint-planning)
     - DoD ensures artifact transparency

 * Accounts for